-- 16. When the user auditor's risk assessment includes an expectation that controls at the service organisation are operating effectively, the user auditor shall obtain audit evidence about the operating effectiveness of those controls from one or more of the following procedures: - Obtaining a type 2 report, if available; (a) - Performing appropriate tests of controls at the service (b) organisation; or - Using another auditor to perform tests of controls at the (c) service organisation on behalf of the user auditor.
-(Ref: Para.
-A29-A30)
+- 16. When the user auditor's risk assessment includes an expectation that controls at the service organisation are operating effectively, the user auditor shall obtain audit evidence about the operating effectiveness of those controls from one or more of the following procedures: (Ref: Para.
+A29-A30) - (a) Obtaining a type 2 report, if available; - (b) Performing appropriate tests of controls at the service organisation; or - (c) Using another auditor to perform tests of controls at the service organisation on behalf of the user auditor.